 Thought Leadership

-Mr. Nessi speaks frequently at conferences and seminars about international arbitration issues and trends, and is the author of some 50 books and articles.
-He has lectured at various universities (University of Paris 1 Panthéon-Sorbonne, University of Geneva, Sciences Po Law School (Paris), etc.) and academic institutions (MIDS, Swiss Arbitration Academy, Ukrainian Arbitration School, etc.) since 2014 on topics such as Investment Treaty Arbitration, International Dispute Resolution and International Commercial Arbitration.
+Sebastiano Nessi speaks frequently at conferences and seminars about international arbitration and international litigation issues and trends, and is the author of some 50 books and articles.
+He has lectured at various universities (University of Paris 1 Panthéon-Sorbonne, University of Geneva, Sciences Po Law School (Paris), etc.) and academic institutions (MIDS, Swiss Arbitration Academy, Delos Disputes Resolution – Remote Advocacy Programme in Construction Arbitration, etc.) since 2014.

-Mr. Nessi is recognized internationally in all major directories and publications at the top of the arbitration market.
+He is recognised internationally in all major directories and publications at the top of the arbitration market.

-Mr. Nessi is ranked as one of a small number of Global Elite Thought Leaders: Arbitration – Under 45 by Who's Who Legal recognizing “some of the world’s foremost lawyers”.
-According to clients and peers, he “is a masterful tactician, combining superb advocacy with gravitas” and one of the “superstars in Switzerland”.
+He is ranked as one of a small number of Global Elite Thought Leaders: Arbitration by Who's Who Legal recognising “some of the world’s foremost lawyers”.
+According to clients and peers, he “is a masterful tactician, combining superb advocacy with gravitas” and one of the “superstars”.

-Mr. Nessi is also recognized as a World Global Leader by Who’s Who Legal: Arbitration.
-For several years, Mr. Nessi has also been ranked among the 10 Most Highly Regarded Individuals in Europe, Middle East and Africa Region by Who’s Who Legal: Arbitration, which notes that he is “a blazing talent”, “a brilliant practical and strategic thinker with a great sense of leadership” and “probably the best arbitration counsel of the younger generation.”
+He is also recognised as a Global Leader by Who’s Who Legal.
+For several years, Mr. Nessi has also been ranked among the ten (10) Most Highly Regarded Individuals in Europe, Middle East and Africa Region by Who’s Who Legal, which notes that he is “a blazing talent”, “a brilliant practical and strategic thinker with a great sense of leadership” and “probably the best arbitration counsel of the younger generation.”

-Mr. Nessi is also recognised as a National Leader by Who’s Who Legal Switzerland: Arbitration which praises him for being “a star advocate”.
+Sebastiano Nessi is recognised as a Thought Leader by Who’s Who Legal Switzerland which praises him for being “a star advocate”.

-According to Legal 500: Switzerland, clients and peers describe Mr. Nessi as “tremendously talented and a sharp minded practitioner and certainly a top lawyer to contact in Europe for complex matters.
+According to Legal 500, clients and peers describe Sebastiano Nessi as “tremendously talented and a sharp minded practitioner and certainly a top lawyer to contact in Europe for complex matters.
 He is insightful, never misses a single detail and is always the first to propose an excellent legal solution which is highly regarded by clients”.

 In 2021, Mr. Nessi was awarded two Rising Star Awards (EMEA) delivered by the International Financial Law Review (IFLR).

-Mr. Nessi served as the Vice-chair of the Chartered Institute of Arbitrators' Young Members Group (CIArb YMG), and ICC YAF Representative for Europe and Russia (2019-2021).
+He served as the Vice-chair of the Chartered Institute of Arbitrators' Young Members Group (CIArb YMG), and as ICC YAF Representative for Europe and Russia (2019-2021).
+He currently serves as a Member of the Council of YSIAC (Singapore).

 Publications